 We also invite proposals for THEMATIC/WORKSHOP SESSIONS.
 A proposal for a workshop session should include a clear statement of its objectives/topic/message (about 250 words) as well as at least four names of proposed speakers (with affiliations) and a sample bibliography.
 Thematic workshop proposals will be subject to review by our International Advisory Board.

-- Submission deadline for thematic session proposals: 05 January 2015
+- Submission deadline for thematic session proposals: 19 January 2015 [expired]

 - Main submission deadline for all abstracts (papers, posters and workshop session paper abstracts): 01 March 2015